Last Updated on September 16, 2022 by Vasco Lourenço

-For over 8 years, InfinityFree has providing free web hosting for more than 350.000 people around the world.
+For over 8 years, InfinityFree has provided free web hosting for more than 350.000 people around the world.

-For a free hosting service, you get unlimited domains, unlimited disk space, free SSL (great feature for a free host), no e-mail account, an impressive 50.000 hits, but a limited server power.
+For a free hosting service, you get unlimited domains, unlimited disk space, free SSL (a great feature for a free host), no email account, an impressive 50.000 hits, but a limited server power.
 However, they have an uptime of 99.9% and claim to be one of the fastest free web hosting companies.

 Beware that when hosts say they offer “unlimited” bandwidth or “unlimited” disk space, you have to pay attention to their terms and services.
-Usually, you’ll find there additional information they don’t disclose in their features’ page.
+Usually, you’ll find there additional information they don’t disclose on their features page.

-For example, they place restrictions of the type of files and content you’re allowed to upload.
+For example, they place restrictions on the type of files and content you’re allowed to upload.
 And if you don’t comply with their “unlimited” limitations, your account might be suspended or eliminated.

 Besides all of that, they have pretty good features for a free web host, and if you find yourself in need of more resources, they offer a $3.99/mo plan.

 Claiming to be pioneers in the free web hosting industry since its foundation in 2004, Awardspace boasts more than 2.5 million customers.

 Besides having paid plans like all the other hosts, they offer a free plan which comes with many great features, like hosting up to 4 websites (distributed among one domain and three subdomains), 99.9% uptime, WordPress one-click installer, email account, spam/virus protection, no ads, and 24/7 customer support.